“What’s an Aqua Apgar?”

 Camargo et al (2017) further explain the rationale for using the Aqua Apgar (the elements of which can be seen in detail here) in their research study, noting that, when researchers use the traditional Apgar scoring system, “they did not consider that infants born in water manifest their vitality by moving their legs and arms, opening and closing their eyes, opening and closing their mouths, and swallowing, as presented by Cornelia Enning.”
 Carmargo et al (2017) concluded that, “This may be a differential in our study, in the excellence of the results obtained from our Aqua APGAR results in the first minute after birth.”

-Midwifery wisdom often takes years to make its way into textbooks, and this sometimes never happens.
-For that reason and many others, if you know of other discussions on the Aqua Apgar score, or have experience of using it yourself, I would urge you to share your experiences here or with colleagues so that future readers can find these too.
+Midwifery wisdom often takes years to make its way into textbooks, and this soetimes never happens.
+For that reason and many others, if you know of other discussions on the Aqua Apgar score, or have experience of using it yourself, I would urge you to share your experiences with colleagues pr write about them so that future readers can find these too.
 It is in this way that we can expand our knowledge and find ways of being with women and babies which reflect the reality of different situations rather than the centralised, standardised pathways which too many people are being forced to take.